FaithKangogo/powerbi-startup-expansion/README.md

 ![New expansion cities view](image4.png)

 *Filtered to the 10 new expansion cities.
 Glendale, CA leads on marketing efficiency; Brownsville, TX leads on revenue.*

-📄 The full report is available as a PDF: [View the dashboard export](startupexpansiondashboard.pdf)

 ## Repository Contents